rudranag/Truecaller-Smsbomber_telegram_bot/README.md

     https://api.telegram.org/bot{ your api key }/setwebhook?url=https://{ your heroku app name }.herokuapp.com

  when you see webhook was set message when you open the link then you succesfully setup the webhook

-go to main_webhook.py and add your api key and your heroku app name at line 76
+ Go to main_webhook.py and add your api key at line 13 and your heroku app name at line 76

 2.To make it run on heroku without webhook the Procfile should be